winterland1989/Action.js/README.md

 Why you claim `Action` are faster than `Promise`?
 -------------------------------------------------

-Because it simply do less work:
+Because it simply does less work:

-+ It doesn't maintain a internal state.
++ It doesn't maintain any internal state.

-+ It just have a single field.
++ It just have a single field, which is a reference to a function.

 + It just add a redirect call to original callback, and some type checking.